iquasere/Science-Design/README.md

 The following is a list of tools that might provide just one or a few functionalities in a very simple and free way.
 Sometimes not needed at all, othertimes they are the answer to your problems.

+* [draw.io](https://app.diagrams.net/) can build amazing diagrams, and is rightfully one of the most used tools for production of schemes in the scientific medium.

-* [removebg](https://www.remove.bg/) - remove background of images.
+* [removebg](https://www.remove.bg/) removes background of images.
 It has never failed to remove my picture's backgrounds.

-* [DEEditor](https://deeditor.com/) - change icons colours.
+* [DEEditor](https://deeditor.com/) changes icons colours.
 This is the only tool I managed to use to fix my colour pallets, and is very simple to use.